Giovanni Aguilar

-Giovanni Aguilar (born March 8, 1998) is an American soccer player who plays as a midfielder for Whitecaps FC 2 of the MLS Next Pro.
+Giovanni Aguilar (born March 8, 1998) is an American soccer player who plays as a midfielder for Las Vegas Lights.

 Career

 Youth

 Aguilar attended high school at Lindhurst High School in Olivehurst, California, where he was a three-time All-League selection, and was named high school MVP as a junior.
 In 2015, he joined the Sacramento Republic academy for their inaugural season, after previously playing with local side Davis Legacy.
 With Sacramento, Aguilar earned U.S. Development Academy Best XI honors in the Western Conference region in 2015.

 College

 In 2017, Aguilar attended California State University, Northridge to play college soccer.
 In four seasons with the Matadors, Aguilar made 72 appearances, scoring three goals and tallying eleven assists.
 In his freshman year he was named Big West Conference All-Freshman Team and in his senior year was Big West First Team All-Conference.

 While at college, Aguilar spent time with USL League Two side FC Golden State Force, making two regular season appearances during their 2019 season.